-Industrial areas would be set aside primarily for industrial activities.
-Other supporting uses, including some retail uses, may be allowed if limited to sizes and locations intended to serve the primary industrial uses.
+Industrial areas would be set aside exclusively for industrial activities.
 They include land-intensive employers, such as those around the Portland International Airport, the Hillsboro Airport and some areas along Highway 212/224.
 Industrial areas are expected to accommodate ten percent of regional employment and no households.
-Retail uses whose market area is substantially larger than the employment area shall not be considered supporting uses.

-Other employment centers would be designated as mixed-use employment areas, mixing various types of employment and including some residential development as well.
+Other employment centers would be designated as mixeduse employment areas, mixing various types of employment and including some residential development as well.
 These mixed-use employment areas would provide for about five percent of new households and 14 percent of new employment within the region.
 Densities would rise substantially from 1990 levels of about 11 people per acre to 20 people per acre.